 Laisani left her job in finance with a major oil company to pursue a career in caregiving; she has since spent the better part of 14 years working with seniors in their homes and residential care facilities.
 Compelled by the company’s mission and values, Laisani joined Tender Rose in 2012 as a Memory Care Professional.
 She quickly learned that providing exceptional, person-centered care to clients with dementia dramatically improves their quality of life.
 In 2018, Laisani decided to apply her skills and understanding of dementia care and accepted a position as Scheduler with Tender Rose.
 When she’s not at work, Laisani enjoys traveling, hiking, snorkeling, reading, and spending time with family.

-Taylor joined Tender Rose as the On-Call Scheduler in 2018, working remotely from her hometown in rural Iowa.
+Taylor joined Tender Rose as a Scheduler in 2018, working remotely from her hometown in rural Iowa.
 Prior to working for Tender Rose, Taylor spent nearly a decade in the hospitality and service industry where she worked in a variety of roles, including server, bartender, manager and event coordinator.
-When she's not working, Taylor enjoys spending time with her fiancé and her pets and keeps busy practicing yoga, hiking, and taking photographs.
+When she's not working, Taylor enjoys spending time with her pets and keeps busy practicing yoga, hiking, and taking photographs.